Rumpunzel/rpg-thingy/skill-tests.md

 When a group fails an uncontested test, each member of the group receives **XP** equal to the effort they individually mustered.

-A group can power through but _each_ member of the group must take a Condition with a rating equal to the difference between the test's difficulty and the effort they, individually, achieved.
+A group can power through but _each_ member of the group takes stress equal to the difference between the test's difficulty and the effort they, individually, achieved.

 > Outside the city, Cyrene meets up with her travel companion Maro, who comes to her with grave news.
 They definitely need to enter the sultan's city _tonight._ Luckily, Maro remembers scaffolding at the south wall he passed by a few days ago.
 When they arrive fortune is on their side.
 Only a few guards in sight.
 But scaling the city wall undetected will still not be an easy task.
 >